Stone Mania, How It All Began

-The story of Stone Mania began quite unexpectedly on a blistering hot day in Delhi in 2001.
+The story of Stone Mania began on a scorching hot day in Delhi in 2001.
 A visit to a street market and the random purchase of some silver and gemstone jewellery led to a journey that has taken me around the world and given me more enjoyment than I could ever have imagined.

 The last twenty years have been quite an adventure.
-Things haven't been easy but it's definitely been worthwhile.
+Things haven't been easy but it's all been worthwhile.

-Initially working in Personnel or Human Resources as it's known today, I then moved to customer relations and finally went overseas to work as a holiday rep'.
-By 1989 I'd had enough and returned home and did temporary work for about six months.
+I initially worked in Personnel as it was once known and then moved to Customer Relations.
+I then went overseas to work as a holiday rep'.
+By 1989 I'd had enough and returned home.
+For the next six months I did temporary work whilst looking for another job.

-After returning from a holiday to Florida I heard a new airline called Virgin Atlantic were recruiting for cabin crew.
-I applied and less than three months later was on my first flight to New York.
+Having seen an advertisement for Cabin Crew with a new airline called Virgin Atlantic I applied.
+Less than three months later I was on my first flight to New York.

-In 1990 Virgin Atlantic had six old Boeing 747's and flew to six destinations five being in America.
+In 1990 they had six old Boeing 747's and flew to six destinations, five of which were in the U.S.

 Despite the heat and dust I spent every waking hour exploring the city enjoying the sights, sounds and smells.
 I loved every minute I was there.